Why are my service map location and account numbers important?

-When payment or satisfactory payment arrangements are not received by the 24th of the month, an employee will be sent to read the meter.
-They will either collect the total amount due or disconnect service.
-The total amount due shall include usage to date, a service charge and a security deposit (to insure future payments).
-If service is desired after disconnection, a reconnection charge will be added to the total amount due.
+When payment or satisfactory payment arrangements are not received by the 24th of the month, an account is subject to disconnection.
+The total amount due on an account in delinquent status shall include usage to date, a service charge and a security deposit (to insure future payments).
+If service is desired after a disconnection, a reconnection charge will be added to the total amount due.
 Same day reconnection could require additional over time fees.

 Why do my lights get dim and bright?

 In some cases, this is due to electrical devices such as refrigerators or microwave ovens on the same circuit coming on while another device is running, thus overloading the circuit momentarily.
 If this seems to occur frequently or across separate circuits in your home, it may indicate a loose neutral wire, which can be a fire hazard.

 We use devices called oil circuit reclosures that automatically clear short circuits on the system.
 When OCRs do their job, it causes brief interruptions in service.
 When the line clears itself this means that line crews don't need to be dispatched and you continue to have power.

 However, if you are experiencing brief interruptions several times a day, or if you have interruptions only during wet weather, contact the Operations Department.

 - Equipment using electricity that you thought was turned off

 - Stock watering thermostat stuck or incorrectly set

 - Faulty water heater element or thermostat